 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring substances.
 Water may also carry contaminants from animals or human activity into water sources.
-The City manages The Dalles Municipal Watershed to reduce or eliminate the risks of these substances that may be present in a surface water source:
+The City

 - Viruses, parasites and bacteria from wildlife, livestock and human sewage - Salts, metals or other inorganic contaminants may be naturally occurring or human caused - Pesticides, herbicides and other chemicals including synthetic and volatile organic chemicals - Radioactive material may be naturally occurring or human caused